Physical-Context AI.

 Built on Vertex AI

 Vertex AI Agent Builder for orchestration.
 Vertex AI RAG and Vector Search for retrieval-augmented generation.
 Multiple tool executions per query chain.
-All agents operate within Google Cloud’s enterprise security boundary.

 Privacy & Security